 Conforming to this, as Virginia Gewin writes in GreenBiz, the environmental sector is headed in the same direction but from a far worse place.
 A 2014 study authored by Dorceta Taylor of the University of Michigan, for instance, found that the percentage of people of color on boards surveyed was 4.6 percent; in sum, 1,607 of 1,684 surveyed board members were white.
 There’s more: According to Taylor, only 12 percent of staff—not leadership, but staff—were people of color.
 The 2014 figure was actually lower than the 14.7 percent Taylor found when she studied the field in 2008.

 Are things getting better in 2018?
 Perhaps, but there are still “relatively few connections between communities of color and the environmental sector,” writes Gewin, talking again about the larger institutions in the sector.
 By and large, she notes, “talk of increasing diversity has not turned into widespread action.”

 Mustafa Ali agrees.
-Ali, who spent 24 years at the US Environmental Project Agency and who once chaired the Interagency Working Group on Environmental Justice (EJIWG), now works as senior vice president of climate, environmental justice and community revitalization with the Hip Hop Caucus.
+Ali, who spent 24 years at the US Environmental Protection Agency (EPA) and who once chaired the Environmental Justice Interagency Working Group (EJ IWG), now works as senior vice president of climate, environmental justice and community revitalization with the Hip Hop Caucus.